 Halle O’Neal is a specialist in Japanese Buddhist art.
 Before joining History of Art as a Chancellor’s Fellow in the autumn of 2014, she worked as a Mellon Assistant Professor at Vanderbilt University.
 She completed her PhD in the Kress Department of Art History at the University of Kansas and held a postdoctoral fellowship at the Reischauer Institute of Japanese Studies, Harvard University.

-Her monograph, Word Embodied: Relics, Reliquaries, and Textual Images in the Jeweled Pagoda Mandalas, is forthcoming with Harvard University Press.
+Her monograph, Word Embodied: The Jeweled Pagoda Mandalas in Japanese Buddhist Art, is forthcoming with Harvard University Press.
 She has also published articles in The Art Bulletin and the Journal of Oriental Studies.

 Japanese Buddhist art

 Death commemorations in visual and material culture